Microlocal analysis of double fibration transforms with conjugate points: Introduction

 where $x=(x_1,\dotsc,x_n)\in\mathbb{R}^n$, $\langle{x}\rangle:=\sqrt{1+x_1^2+\dotsb+x_n^2}$, $-\Delta_{\mathbb{R}^n}:=-\partial_{x_1}^2-\dotsb-\partial_{x_n}^2$. \end{theorem} We see that Theorem~\ref{theorem:siggi} says that the normal operator $R_d^\ast{R_d}$ for $R_d$ is an elliptic pseudodifferential operator $(-\Delta_{\mathbb{R}^n})^{-d/2}$ and that $R_d^\ast{R_d}$ has a local parametrix everywhere on $\mathbb{R}^n$.
 In other words, the inversion formula for $R_d$ holds since the normal operator for $R_d$ is an elliptic pseudodifferential operator.
 More precisely, the normal operator for $R_d$ is an elliptic pseudodifferential operator since the Euclidean space $\mathbb{R}^n$ has no conjugate points as a Riemannian manifold.
 Unfortunately, however, it might be impossible to notice this fact if one studies such a problem only on the Euclidean space.

 We consider the normal operator of the geodesic X-ray transform on Riemannian manifolds.
 The motivation of the study of the normal operator comes from the study of the invertibility of the X-ray transform.
 We should refer three pioneering works \cite{PlamenGunther1,PlamenGunther2,PlamenGunther3} by Stefanov and Uhlmann.
 In \cite{PlamenGunther1} they studied the Geodesic X-ray transform for symmetric 2-tensors on simple Riemannian manifolds, proved that the normal operator is a system of pseudodifferential operators of order $-1$, obtained its principal symbol, its kernel and its parametrix, and established a stability estimate.
-In \cite{PlamenGunther2} they studied the Geodesic X-ray transform for symmetric 2-tensors on simple Riemannian manifolds in the real-analytic setting, and proved that the normal operator is s-injective, that is, the normal operator is injective modulo solenoidal 2-forms.
+In \cite{PlamenGunther2} they studied the Geodesic X-ray transform for symmetric 2-tensors on simple Riemannian manifolds in the real-analytic setting, and proved that the normal operator is s-injective, that is, the normal operator is injective modulo potential tensor fields.
 For this purpose, they proved that the normal operator is a system of analytic pseudodifferential operators of order $-1$, and construct its analytic parametrix.

-In \cite{PlamenGunther3} they studied the Geodesic X-ray transform for scalar functions on Riemannian manifolds with conjugate points.
-They discovered that if there exist a conjugate point, then the normal operator is split into an elliptic pseudodifferential operator of order $-1$ and a Fourier integral operator of order $-n/2$, where $n$ is the dimension of the Riemannian manifold.
-Later Holman and Uhlmann studied the Geodesic X-ray transform for scalar functions on Riemannian manifolds with conjugate points in \cite{HolmanUhlmann}.
-The results of \cite{HolmanUhlmann} show that if all the conjugate points are regular, then the normal operator becomes a sum of an elliptic pseudodifferential operator of order $-1$ and and several Fourier integral operators according to the degree of conjugate points.
-See e.g., \cite{HolmanUhlmann,Warner} for the definition of regular and singular conjugate points.
+In \cite{PlamenGunther3} they studied the Geodesic X-ray transform for scalar functions on Riemannian manifolds with fold caustics.
+More precisely, let $v_0$ be a fold conjugate vector at $p_0$, and let $q_0=\exp_{p_0}(t_0v_0)$ ($t_0\in\mathbb{R}$) be the conjugate point to $p_0$.
+They studied the normal operator in a small neighborbood of the geodesic segment joining $p_0$ and $q_0$, and proved that the normal operator $N$ admits the decomposition $N=A+F$, where $A$ is an elliptic pseudodifferential operator of order $-1$, $F$ is a Fourier integral operator of order $-n/2$, and $n$ is the dimension of the Riemannian manifold.
+The definition of fold caustics is as follows.
+A conjugate vector $v_0$ is of fold type if $D\exp_{p_0}(v_0)$ has corank one and $\det\bigl(D\exp_{p_0}(v)\bigr)$ vanishes simply at $v=v_0$.
+Equivalently, the kernel of $D\exp_{p_0}(v_0)$ is one-dimensional and the second derivative of $\exp_{p_0}$ in the transverse direction is nondegenerate.
+In this case the image of the conjugate locus under $\exp_{p_0}$ forms a fold caustic.